shuozhixu/AID_2026/README.md

 Both random and CSRO structures are considered.
 In addition, 20 LSR are calculated for each dislocation type.

-## Alloys
+## Materials

 ### CoNiRu

-Build the FCC structure.
+It has an FCC structure.
 Compare results of basic structural parameters and GSFE with [DFT](http://dx.doi.org/10.1088/1361-651X/ab3b62).

 ### Co<sub>2</sub>Ni<sub>2</sub>Ru